Ashemaro/music_organiser_script/README.md

-# Music Organizer Script
+# Harmoni - Music Organizer

-This Python script organizes your music files into folders based on their album names and deletes duplicate files.
-It supports multiple audio formats, including MP3, FLAC, WAV, and more, using the `mutagen` library to read metadata.
-The script also ensures that folder names are valid for Windows by sanitizing invalid characters.
+Harmoni is a Python script that organizes your music files into folders based on their album names and deletes duplicate files.
+It supports multiple audio formats (MP3, FLAC, WAV, etc.) and provides a user-friendly GUI for selecting directories and tracking progress.
+The script also includes a colorful terminal output and an ASCII art banner for a visually appealing experience.

 ---